BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2021-05-26-britta-rude-event-studies-and-the-IW-estimator.md

 - Using alternative weights, based on the cohort shares, results in estimators that are more robust to treatment effect heterogeneity.
 The new treatment effect is a weighted average of the underlying treatment effects called the IW estimator.

+## But wait a minute - what do heterogeneous treatment effects actually mean?

+As [Sun and Abraham (2020)](http://economics.mit.edu/files/14964) correctly state, the assumption of treatment heterogeneity is quite a strong one to make.
+It means that each cohort experiences the same treatment effects path.
+That is, the treatment effect for state A in period 1 (subject to a minimum wage increase in August 2017) is the same as the one for State B in period 1 (subject to a minimum wage increase in December 2017).
+Dynamic treatment effects can arise when e.g. treatment effects differ by age and the age composition then differs by cohorts.
+Even when controlling for age the treatment affect may vary over time if invidiuals select into treatment timings depending on their age.
+Another example are macroeconomic conditions (e.g. fluctuations in the business cycle).